Slow Cooker Red Beans and Rice

-The slow cooker is the easiest way to make red beans and rice because the crock pot does all the work!
+The slow cooker is the simplest way to make red beans and rice since it does all the work for you!

-Tender and creamy red beans are slow cooked to perfection with seasonings, smoked sausage and leftover holiday ham for rich and savory dinner!
+Tender and creamy red beans are slow-cooked with seasonings, smoked sausage, and leftover holiday ham for a delicious and hearty dinner.

-When we say this is the easiest way to make red beans and rice, we are not kidding around.
-Slow cooker recipes are the best because you can, "set it and forget it", until it's time to eat!
+When we say this is the easiest way to make red beans and rice, we are not kidding.
+Slow cooker recipes are the best because you can "set it and forget it" until it's time to eat!

-It truly makes dinners stress-free when you are busy but still want to make something homemade and healthy for your family.
+It really makes dinner stress-free when you're busy but still want to prepare something homemade and healthy for your family.

-Just like our slow cooker white chicken chili verde or slow cooker white beans and ham, these cajun style red beans turn out perfect every single time!
+Just like our slow-cooker white chicken chili verde or slow-cooker white beans and ham, these Cajun-style red beans turn out perfect every time!

 - smoked sausage